-Eli Moore is Director of the California Community Partnerships Program at the Othering & Belonging Institute.
+Eli Moore is Director of the Community Power and Policy Partnerships Program (formerly the California Community Partnerships Program) at the Othering & Belonging Institute.
 Over the last twenty years, Eli has facilitated numerous participatory action research processes and published various reports and strategy papers that have been cited by local, national, and international media outlets and policy-making bodies.
 His research focuses broadly on urban planning and policy, political economy, race, and human geography.
 Eli draws on training and experience with geographic information systems, qualitative and mixed methods research, policy analysis, conflict mediation and negotiation, and popular education to facilitate participatory processes that allow those most affected by injustice to lead decision making and advance transformative change.
 Originally from the San Francisco Bay Area, Eli holds a Bachelors degree from University of California at Santa Cruz and dual master’s degrees in Geography and International Relations from the Syracuse University Maxwell School of Citizenship and Public Affairs.

 Eli co-authored Ending Legal Bias Against Formerly Incarcerated People, which looks at strategies for establishing protected class status for people with past criminal convictions.
 This is part of long-time collaboration with the Safe Return Project, an organization Eli co-founded as a participatory action research project with the late Richard Boyd.